kamrulhsan/service-booking-api/README.md

 - ✅ Service management (CRUD operations)
 - ✅ Booking system (CRUD operations)

+---

-The API will be available at `http://localhost:8000/api` The API Documentation will be available at `http://localhost:8000/api/documentation`
+The API will be available at `http://localhost:8000/api/`.

+The API Documentation will be available at `http://localhost:8000/api/documentation`.

+The Postman Collection will be available [here](https://drive.google.com/drive/folders/1vA-0McXW9Hs8HEwKrVL3bT-ZFuyntka_?usp=sharing).
+After Download the JSON file, kindly import it in Postman to use APIs.

 **Built with ❤️ using Laravel 12**